 Sign Up For Our Latest Updates

-1. What are the investment objectives for the ATAC Funds?
+1. What is the investment objective for the ATAC Fund?

 ATACX seeks to achieve absolute positive returns over time.

-2. Where do the ATAC Funds fit into my portfolio?
+2. Where does the ATAC Fund fit into my portfolio?

 Our goal is to educate our investors so that they can choose the offering or offerings that best suit their investment objectives.
 ATACX fits into the alternative or tactical allocation bucket.
 It tends to act as a non-correlated alternative and can add significant diversification benefits over the course of a full market cycle.

-3. How should I think about periods of relative underperformance for the ATAC Funds?
+3. How should I think about periods of relative underperformance for the ATAC Fund?

 If there were an investment strategy that worked all of the time, everyone would follow it and it would stop working.
-Both Funds are designed specifically to take advantage of the anomaly that you can position ahead of stock market volatility.
-Anomalies themselves have cycles, which can be either favorable or unfavorable for the types of risk rotations employed in the Funds.
+The Fund is designed specifically to take advantage of the anomaly that you can position ahead of stock market volatility.
+Anomalies themselves have cycles, which can be either favorable or unfavorable for the types of risk rotations employed in the Fund.
 There will be months, quarters, or even longer that our strategies will underperform one benchmark or another, but this is true of any strategy that is successful over time.
 Furthermore, the potential to be defensive ahead of higher volatility regimes in equities makes the magnitude of potential outperformance during such periods significantly greater than might otherwise be obvious when looking at past performance in a lower volatility cycle.